TokynBlast/pyTGM/README.md

 - Customize installation > Development Tools

 On macOS, you will need homebrew to install Python.<br>

+This library works, but is mostly untested...<br>
+macOS is 100% untested, and I mostly rely on reports, or testing.<br>
+Debugging takes a while, because most of this library is visuals...<br>

+<br>A setup.sh file is being setup!<br>
+Most of this section is pointless...<br>

 On Linux, your OS will change the command you need to run, I have curated a command, to detect the OS and install it:<br>
 ```